-Catherine of Siena College was established in 2007 by a group of scholars concerned about the marginalization and oppression of women across the world.
-They wished to offer courses to support those working for gender justice.
+Catherine of Siena College was established in 2007 by an international group of theologians with the aim of offering online courses to support those working for gender justice around the world.
 As the founders recognized, facilitating the full contribution and leadership of women is not only crucial for the wellbeing of women.
 It is also vital for the flourishing of men, children, societies, nations, and religious communities.
-In 2015, Catherine of Siena College became part of the portfolio of the University of Roehampton as an independent charitable trust which is managed by the University.
+In 2015, Catherine of Siena Centre became part of the portfolio of the University of Roehampton as an independent charitable trust which is managed by the University.

-The college takes its name from the fourteenth century Christian mystic, Catherine of Siena.
+The centre takes its name from the fourteenth century Christian mystic, Catherine of Siena.
 Born in Italy in 1347, she defied the conventions of her day through her theological writing and political activism.
 She wrote letters to bishops and popes urging an end to ecclesial schism, and her "Dialogue" is considered one of the most impressive theological writings of her time.
 Read more about Catherine of Siena here.

-To enquire about taking a course, becoming a tutor, or joining the mailing list of Catherine of Siena College, please email us at email@example.com.
+To enquire about taking a course, becoming a tutor, or joining the mailing list of Catherine of Siena Centre, please email us at email@example.com.

-Catherine of Siena College is a charity that depends on charitable grants and donations to support our work and to enable us to provide full or partial bursaries to those who would otherwise be unable to afford to take our courses.
+Catherine of Siena Centre is a charity that depends on charitable grants and donations to support our work and to enable us to provide full or partial bursaries to those who would otherwise be unable to afford to take our courses.
 We do not believe that anybody should be excluded from educational opportunities solely because of economic hardship.
-If you wish to make a donation to support the work of Catherine of Siena College, you can do so through the university e-store here.
+If you wish to make a donation to support the work of Catherine of Siena Centre, you can do so through the university e-store here.
 We are very grateful for your support.